csinva/csinva.github.io/_notes/ai/nlp.md

     - **position vector** - add this into the embedding of each word (so words know how far apart they are) - usually use sin/cos rather than actual position number
     - **padding mask** - add zeros to the end of the sequence
     - **look-ahead mask** - might want to mask to only use previous words (e.g. if our final task is decoding)
-    - **add and norm** - after self-attention layer, often have residual connection to previous input, which gets added the normalized
+    - **residual + normalize** - after self-attention layer, often have residual connection to previous input, which gets added then normalized
-  - also add residual connection around layer with a sum operation
   - decoder - each word only allowed to attend to previous positions
   - 3 components
     - queries